zmielko/CtrlF-TF/README.md

 `pip install CtrlF-TF`

 This installs the `ctrlf_tf` python module and the `ctrlf` command line tool.
 The package is compatible with Linux and macOS.
 It has not been tested on Windows.

+### Documentation

+The CtrlF-TF documentation can be found here: https://zmielko.github.io/CtrlF-TF